jytan17/ML_Package/README.md

 - [x] K-means
 - [ ] Gaussian Mixture Model

-Some interesting experiments to test my implementations were documented here "https://jytan17.github.io/Machine-Learning-package/"!
+Some interesting experiments to test my implementations were documented [here](https://jytan17.github.io/project/Machine-Learning-Package-Experiements/)!

 ## Installation <a name="installation"></a>
 Using pip: